RedHatInsights/insights-content-service/README.md

 After running this command, you should see a report for the given group configuration file and rule content directory in the terminal.

+After checking each error code, a summary is printed containing its tags and a list of groups to which the individual tags belong.
+Tags that do not belong to any defined group are reported as an error and will not be included in this summary.